thenodon/go-infoblox-exporter/README.md

 - DHCP utilization based on networks

 # Metrics
+Two types of metrics is supported using different modules:
+- member_services - metrics for services and nodes managed by the infoblox master
+- dhcp_utilization - metrics for DHCP utilization for a specific network managed by the infoblox master

 ## Members
 Service, member or nodes, are reported as a gauge state 1=WORKING, 0=FAILED, 2=UNKNOWN.
 Any services in the INACTIVE state are not included.